lak-87/ML-for-Beginners-Microsoft-/README.md

     * Project - Regional topic: Regression models for pumpkin prices in North America</br>
       a.
 Visualize and clean data in preparation for ML</br>
       b.
 Build linear and polynomial regression models- [Linear and Polynomial Regression.ipynb](https://github.com/lak-87/ML-for-Beginners-Microsoft-/blob/main/Linear%20and%20Polynomial%20Regression.ipynb)</br>
       c.
-Build a logistic regression mode [Logistic Regresssion.ipynb] (https://github.com/lak-87/ML-for-Beginners-Microsoft-/blob/main/Linear%20and%20Polynomial%20Regression.ipynb) </br>
+Build a logistic regression mode- [Logistic Regresssion.ipynb](https://github.com/lak-87/ML-for-Beginners-Microsoft-/blob/main/Logistic%20Regresssion.ipynb)</br>
       d.
 Build a web app to use your trained model
 4. Classification
-     * Project
+     * Project - </br>
-b.
-Clean, prep, and visualize your data for classification
+      a.
+Clean, prep, and visualize your data for classification </br>
       c.
-Build a recommender web app using your model
+Build a recommender web app using your model </b>
 5. Clustering
+     * Project - </br>
       a.
-Project
+Clean, prep, and visualize your data; Introduction to clustering </br>
       b.
-Clean, prep, and visualize your data; Introduction to clustering
-c.
-Explore the K-Means clustering method
+Explore the K-Means clustering method </br>
 6. Introduction to natural language processing
       a.
-Learn the basics about NLP by building a simple bot
+Learn the basics about NLP by building a simple bot </br>
       b.
-Translation and sentiment analysis with Jane Austen
+Translation and sentiment analysis with Jane Austen </br>
       c.
-Project - Sentiment analysis with hotel reviews 1/2
+Project - Sentiment analysis with hotel reviews 1/2 </br>
-7. Time series forecasting
+8. Time series forecasting
+    * Project
       a.
-Project
+Time series forecasting with ARIMA
       b.
-Time series forecasting with ARIMA
-c.
 Time series forecasting with Support Vector Regressor
-8.	reinforcement learning
+9.	reinforcement learning
-a.
-Project
+    * Project
-b.	reinforcement learning with Q-Learning
+      a.	reinforcement learning with Q-Learning
-c.
+      b.
 Reinforcement learning Gym